Lazaruz88/lazaruz88.github.io/_posts/2019-05-06-fivem-starter.md

 ## Required step:
 Once it’s ordered and set up, you’re going to need a license key from FiveM.
-You can get it for free at their site here https://keymaster.fivem.net/
+You can get it for free at their site [here](https://keymaster.fivem.net/)

-Once you have a key ready open up the gamepanel and navigate to Configuration -> Startup Parameter.
+Once you have a key ready open up the gamepanel and navigate to `Configuration` then `Startup Parameter`.
 Paste the key in the box there and click save.
 You can now start up the server and it should run without any issues.